 - Timber frame structure only.

-- Timber frame with standard specification (ie kit package with insulation, plasterboard, doors, windows, etc).
+- Timber frame with full specification (ie kit package with insulation, plasterboard, doors, windows, etc).

 - Timber frame with a bespoke specification.